 Tyler et al conclude that the AP role can flourish within a development culture and, evidence would suggest, in a universal culture, whilst a deficit culture leads to perceptions of a blame culture and suspicion that the AP is simply a tool of a negative style of management.
 Anecdotally, AP delegates have told us that it is not uncommon for an unfavourable inspection to lead to a retrograde move, led by senior and middle managers, back towards the Deficit Model.
 Such a move, research would suggest, can only further damage morale and esteem, at a time when the natural innovation and collective power of teaching professionalism needs to be unleashed and harnessed in enabling sustainable quality improvement.

 This preliminary research also highlighted some typical functions of the AP role, seen frequently across the sector together with some underlying values which were either stated explicitly or clearly implicit within their review.
 These were then encapsulated in the Six Functions and Seven Values of the AP Role.

-Throughout the AP Development Programme, we believe that the Tyler et al (2017) research has been thoroughly exemplified and the AP role, together with our understanding of the organisational cultures in which they thrive, have been validated and endorsed.
+Throughout the #APConnect Advanced Practitioner Programme, we believe that the Tyler et al (2017) research has been thoroughly exemplified and the Advanced Practitioner role, together with our understanding of the organisational cultures in which they thrive, have been validated and endorsed.
 You may have also spotted the relevance of the seven values of the AP role in underpinning and supporting a more universal or developmental culture of professional development and quality improvement.